Fujifilm X-T2 vs Panasonic TZ100

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T2 and TZ100 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Panasonic TZ100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.